brian6484/CSKnowledge/Network/Connection/ping vs telnet vs curl (API).md

 ```
 ## -u = authentiucation where u give username and password in xx:yy format after
 curl -u user:pass https://jira.com/rest/api/2/issue/PROJ-123

+## if using jwt token and not basic auth, need to add authorization header
+-H "Authorization: Bearer YOUR_JWT_TOKEN"
 ```

 ### post